FutureInventor/someReactPractice/README.md

 - seciurity of sending requests still has to be improved,
 - adding new books to collection,
 - rating and reviewing the books,
-- UI still has to be improved as well.
+- UI still has to be improved as well,
+- code still has to be optimized in terms of size and time complexity.

 Used technologies:
 - ReactJS - front-end,